 From time to time, we may publish interim top-line or preliminary results from our clinical trials.
-Interim results from clinical trials that we may announce are subject to the risk that one or more of the clinical outcomes may materially change as more follow-up data are gathered, patient enrollment continues and more patient data become available.
-Preliminary or top-line results, including our preliminary data from our feasibility thyroid nodule study, also remain subject to audit and verification procedures that may result in the final data being materially different from the preliminary data we previously published or announced.
+Interim results from clinical trials that we may announce are subject to the risk that one or more of the clinical outcomes may materially change as patient enrollment continues and more patient data become available.
+Preliminary or top-line results also remain subject to audit and verification procedures that may result in the final data being materially different from the preliminary data we previously published.
 As a result, interim and preliminary data should be viewed with caution until the final data are available.
 Differences between preliminary or interim data and final data could significantly harm our business prospects and may cause the trading price of our common stock to fluctuate significantly.